The Hyperice HyperVolt is one of the first and most well-known percussive massage devices.

 3. What's bad about it

-4. How it compares to the AlphaGun X, which is $120 cheaper, but has more speeds and more massage heads.
+4. Finally how it compares to the alternatives which are up to $130 cheaper, but have more speeds, amplitude, battery life and massage heads.

 What's good about the HyperVolt?